Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-To prevent your cactus from falling over due to overwatering, it’s important not to water until the soil has completely dried out between each watering session.
+To safeguard your cactus from toppling due to excess water, refrain from watering until the soil has thoroughly dried between sessions.

 A cactus may also fall over because it is underwatered.